iMED-Lab/Randomness-restricted-Diffusion-Model/README.md

 # R²diff: Randomness-restricted Diffusion Model for Ocular Surface Structure Segmentation

 A General Method for Ocular Surface Segmentation Based on Diffusion Models.
+We will update the code in the near future.

 ### Requirements